cs4241-21a/final_project/README.md

 #### Data structure, where computation happens, and what gets sent

-I am using an embedded document pattern, which is not an efficient way to store in MongoDB when the data set grows large per user (document).
+I am using an embedded document pattern, which is not an efficient way to store in mongoDB when the data set grows large per user (document).
 Ideally, I should have a collection for a user instead of a collection for an app.

-Now I wanted to optimize load time by reducing the network usage between MongoDB and the Node.js server since it's sending all of a user's document's data to the server (for example, only transmit data that are relevant when only showing transactions happened in a timeframe, or searching for a specific transaction), but MongoDB seems to always return the entire document instead of only the sub-documents that satisfies the filter.
+Now I wanted to optimize load time by reducing the network usage between mongoDB and the Node.js server since it's sending all of a user's document's data to the server (for example, only transmit data that are relevant when only showing transactions happened in a timeframe, or searching for a specific transaction), but mongoDB seems to always return the entire document instead of only the sub-documents that satisfies the filter.

 I could restructure the project and have each transaction be a document and every user's documents are still stored in the app's collection, but that way querying for all of a user's document requires going through the entire database.
 Since there is only one level of efficient document management (the document level, under the collection level, above the sub-document level, is what can be returned atomically), I decide that computation for filtering either happen on the Node.js server side or the client side.